Chappe Telegraph

 Description:

-This system allowed information to be transmitted through optical signals sent from a telegraph station.
-It was usually a tower especially built for this purpose on a hill or sometime a public building.
-The signals, watched and relayed from station to station, allowed messages to reach their destination at a speed unrivaled at the time.
+This system allowed information to be transmitted through optical signals sent from a telegraph station, which was usually a tower specifically built for this purpose on a hill or sometimes a public building.
+The signals, monitored and relayed from station to station, enabled messages to reach their destination at an unrivaled speed for the time.
 A special coding system ensured the confidentiality of communications.

 The caption reads in the original French: Télégraphe de chappe.